 Students will be contacted by Registry with instructions on how to matriculate before the start of the next academic year.
 Matriculation normally opens around the 1st of September each year.
 Where required, students who have deferred for medical reasons, must provide evidence of fitness to study to the Programme Leader.

 Deferrals are normally granted for a maximum period of one academic year.
 Failure to matriculate and attend classes will not automatically extend a student’s deferral period.
 If a student has not matriculated within 4 weeks of their expected return date, their record will be closed.

-If a student decides not to return to their studies they should complete a withdrawal form.
-This can be completed electronically and returned to firstname.lastname@example.org.
-The Thinking of Leaving team will then advise the Programme Leader, the School Office and any other relevant staff.
+If a student decides not to return to their studies they should complete the online withdrawal form.
+The Thinking of Leaving team will then advise the Programme Leader, Academic Administration and any other relevant staff.
 Registry will close the student’s record.
 A final transcript detailing any results will be sent to the student’s permanent home address.

 If you decide to apply for a deferral you should read the Student Deferral Procedure and discuss your request with your Programme Leader.
 Once you have done this, you should complete the Deferral Request Form.
 Remember to save a copy of the form on your computer first before filling it in.
 The form is a fillable PDF which should be compatible with all platforms.

 If you have any questions about the process you can also contact the Thinking of Leaving team.